 Offering distance education courses outside of New Mexico

-New Mexico Tech is authorized to offer distance education courses outside of New Mexico but within the United States through the National Council for State Authorization Reciprocity Agreements (NC-SARA).
+New Mexico Tech has been approved to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA) and is authorized to offer distance education courses outside of New Mexico but within the United States .
 To-date, forty-nine states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands belong to SARA.

 The one state that so far does not belong is California, which nevertheless allows Tech to offer distance education courses to its residents free of authorization regulations.

 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
 For more information on NC-SARA, please visit www.nc-sara.org.

 In compliance with 34 CFR 668.43(b) Code of Federal Regulation and U.S. Department of Education (USDOE) rules, an institution offering distance education must “provide its students or prospective students with contact information for filing complaints with its accreditor and with its State approval or licensing entity and any other relevant State official or agency that would appropriately handle a student's complaint.”
 This process refers to the student’s available recourse if the distance education student has exhausted all possible avenues for complaints at the institution related to consumer protection and the issue has not been resolved to the student’s satisfaction.

 All current, former, and prospective distance education students, regardless of their residency, must first submit any grievances, complaints, or concerns directly to New Mexico Tech in accordance with university policies.
 This step must be completed prior to seeking external resolution for an issue.
 Please note that student complaints about grades or student conduct cannot be addressed through the SARA/distance education complaint process and must be addressed by the university.
 The procedure for filing a grievance can be found here: https://www.nmt.edu/academicaffairs/Student_Grievances.php.